9.6. How To: OCPP1.6 in EVerest¶

 9.6.1.
 Prerequisites¶

 If you’re new to EVerest start with our Quick Start Guide to get a simulation in EVerest running for the first time.
 It is important that you have set up the required docker containers for Mosquitto and SteVe, which we will use as an example CSMS.
+For more information about these containers, see the EVerest Docker Setup page.
 If you have done that successfully, you can move on with this tutorial.

 EVerest’s everest-core repository provides a configuration that you can use to run EVerest with OCPP.
 By default this configuration is connecting to the Open Source CSMS SteVe.
-Simply run
+Make sure that SteVe is running on your machine as the CSMS we connect to.

 ${EVEREST_WORKSPACE:?}/everest-core/build/run-scripts/run-sil-ocpp.sh